emergix/Theoretical-Physics/README.md

 # Reflections on the Emergence of Spacetime and Quantum Fields

-Welcome to this GitHub repository, which gathers a corpus of three research articles exploring a radical refoundation of fundamental physics.
+Welcome to this GitHub repository, which gathers a corpus of seven research articles exploring a radical refoundation of fundamental physics.

 **A New Paradigm for Quantum Gravity, Cosmology, and Fundamental Physics**